aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getFirstColumn() {#getFirstColumn--}

+<b>@deprecated.</b> Please use the 'firstColumn' property instead.
 Gets the index of the first column of the range.

 ```javascript
 getFirstColumn() : number;